frovedis/frovedis/doc/manual/manual_python.md

 labels which we want to predict. w is the linear model (also known as weight) which uses a single weighted sum of features to make a prediction.
 The method is called linear since it can be expressed as a function of wTx and y.
-Linear regression does not use any regularizer.
+Linear Regression does not use any regularizer.

 The gradient of the squared loss is: (wTx-y).x

-Frovedis provides implementation of linear regression with two different
+Frovedis provides implementation of linear regression with the following
+optimizers:
-optimizers: (1) stochastic gradient descent with minibatch and (2) LBFGS optimizer.
+(1) stochastic gradient descent with minibatch
+(2) LBFGS optimizer
+(3) least-square

 The simplest method to solve optimization problems of the form **min f(w)** is gradient descent.
 Such first-order optimization methods well-suited for